-Support Desk: 312.567.3375 supportdesk@iit.edu iit.edu/ots
+OTS Support Desk: 312.567.3375 supportdesk@iit.edu iit.edu/ots

 The Office of Technology Services (OTS) supports Illinois Institute of Technology's primary technology systems, including administrative systems, the myIIT.edu portal, Banner, and the network and telephone infrastructures.
 OTS also supports the HAWKi mobile application, which was developed in partnership with the Student Government Association who provided their input in the design, content selection, and naming of the app.
-With HAWKi, many useful resources are at students' fingertips; students can: (1) view course assignments, class rosters, grades, discussions, class announcements, and updates; (2) view their course schedules and sync them with their mobile devices' calendars; (3) check out the latest events happening on campus; and much more!
+With HAWKi, many useful resources are available at students' fingertips; students can: (1) view course assignments, class rosters, grades, discussions, class announcements, and updates; (2) view their course schedules and sync them with their mobile devices' calendars; (3) check out the latest events happening on campus; (4) schedule appointments with tutors and peer mentors; and much more!
+To assist students during the pandemic and moving forward, the app now includes links to computer recommendations and network speed tests.
 The app will continue to change and grow to reflect students' needs and desires.

-OTS maintains approximately 579 workstations in its classrooms, labs, and public terminals throughout the Mies, Downtown, Rice, and Moffett Campuses, including an online Virtual Computer Lab, which enables students to schedule an ad hoc connection to the most frequently used academic lab software from their own devices, including laptops and tablets, at any time, from any location.
+OTS maintains approximately 648 workstations in its classrooms, labs, and public terminals throughout the Mies, Conviser Law Center, Rice, and Moffett Campuses, including an online Virtual Computer Lab, which enables students to schedule an ad hoc connection to the most frequently used academic lab software from their own devices, including laptops and tablets, at any time, from any location.
 To ensure that students have access to equipment that supports their academic goals, OTS offers laptops and MiFi-devices for checkout through the Galvin Library Circulation Desk.
 Additionally, the computers in the classrooms and labs are refreshed on a regular basis.
 OTS also supports remote printing from personal laptops/desktops and mobile devices to printing release stations located in various computer labs and public areas.
 Additional information about these services is available on the OTS website.

-OTS manages the myIIT portal (my.iit.edu), which provides personalized access to email, Google Apps, online course registration, Blackboard, OTS Support, student financial information, student life, weblinks, tools, and other content.
-All Illinois Institute of Technology students receive an email address integrated into their Google Apps for Education account, which is accessed via the portal.
-Google Apps for Education also includes collaboration tools such as Google Docs, Sheets, Meet, Chat, Sites, Groups, and more.
-Course material is available through Blackboard, Illinois Tech's course management system, wherein instructors post lectures, notes, assignments, and other course information.
-Blackboard Collaborate and other interactive tools within Blackboard Learn are available to enhance students' learning experience.
-Illinois Tech's distance-learning content and video lectures are also accessed through Blackboard.
+OTS manages the myIIT portal (my.iit.edu), which provides a personalized Student Dashboard, including, but not limited to: financial aid and registration information; a student profile; a quick view of curriculum, credit hours, GPA, HawkCard balance, and more; and graduation information.
+All Illinois Institute of Technology students receive an email address integrated into their Google Workspace for Education account, which is accessed via the portal.
+Google Workspace also includes collaboration tools such as Docs, Sheets, Forms, Meet, Chat, Sites, Groups, and more.